Get Discounts with our Digital Tourist Discount Pass

 - Get paid in Indonesia — whether it’s into a local account or cash-in-hand.
 All income must come from outside the country.

-- Teach yoga, play DJ gigs, run workshops, lead retreats, coach, or design interiors in Bali while using only a Visit Visa (B211A) or a Visa on Arrival.
-These activities generate income and require a work permit.
+- Run around as a freelancer.
+Don’t teach yoga, play DJ gigs, run workshops, lead retreats, coach, or design interiors in Bali while using only a C-type Visit Visa (B211A) or even worse a Visa on Arrival.
+These activities generate income here in Indonesia and require a work permit, employment KITAS.
+The E23 KITAS is not a Freelancer KITAS

 - Advertise or sublease your accommodation in Facebook groups or online marketplaces.
 Immigration considers this a business activity and it can lead to visa violations and even deportation.